 \subsection{Node Embedding Model}

-We consider the node embedding problem using GNNs with MPNN framework \cite{MPNNs}.
+We consider the node embedding problem using GNNs with the MPNN framework \cite{MPNNs}.
 This framework includes many GNN models, such as GraphSAGE and GCNs.
 Algorithm \ref{algo:exact} shows the algorithm of MPNNs.
-We refer to $\boldz_v^{(L)}$ as $\boldz_v$ for the sake of simplicity.
-The aim of this study was to show that it is possible to approximate the embedding vector $\boldz_v$ and gradients $\frac{\partial \boldz_v}{\partial \boldtheta}$ in constant time with the given model parameters $\boldtheta$ and node $v$.
+We refer to the final embedding $\boldz_v^{(L)}$ as $\boldz_v$.
+The aim of this study is to show that it is possible to approximate the embedding vector $\boldz_v$ and gradients $\frac{\partial \boldz_v}{\partial \boldtheta}$ in constant time with the given model parameters $\boldtheta$ and node $v$.